 In an interview with newspaper Ukrainskaya Pradva, Alasania said: “Overcoming the resistance of bureaucrats is very difficult, and we didn’t complain until recently.
 But now we are just desperate.
 We wouldn’t be able to organise Eurovision in 2017.”

 Despite this, for now he has agreed to stay in charge of Eurovision planning until a new director general is in place.
 And if all else fails 2004 Ruslana has said she’ll organise it, so stop worrying.

 Dates for Eurovision 2017

-The contest consists of two semi-finals on 9 and 11 May and the final on 13 May 2017.
+The contest consisted of two semi-finals on 9 and 11 May and the final on 13 May 2017.

-NTU are to stage the contest in the International Exhibition Centre - it has a capacity of approximately 11,000.
+NTU staged the contest in the International Exhibition Centre – it has a capacity of approximately 11,000.